gxvigo/sample-nginx/README.md

 Create a second deployment with a different persistent volume and persistent volume claim (does NOT create a different Service)

 ```
-kubectl create -f vnext-nginx-all.yaml
+kubectl create -f ./green-deployment/vnext-nginx-all.yaml
 ```

-At this stage 3 new Pods are running.
-This Pods have the same label name (nginx-pod) but a different label version number (2)
+At this stage, 3 new Pods are running.
+These Pods have the same label name (nginx-pod) but a different label version number (2)

-To switch the workload to the new version, apply the modified Service (same object created at the beginning with a different Selector)
+To switch the workload to the new version (new set of Pods), apply the modified Service (same object created at the beginning with a different Selector)

 ```
-kubectl apply -f .\vnext-nginx-service.yaml
+kubectl apply -f ./green-deployment/vnext-nginx-service.yaml
 ```

 Reload the browser (or open an incognito window to avoid caching), the new html is displayed.